- Practice Areas

 Drivers are required to exercise caution and reduce their speed or stop if necessary to ensure pedestrian safety when they are coming to a pedestrian crosswalk or a corner without traffic signals, regardless of whether or not a crosswalk is marked by painted lines.

 According to the California Office of Traffic Safety, we can see that there were 972 pedestrian fatalities across the state during the latest reporting year.
 Additionally, more than 14,000 pedestrians were injured as a result of traffic collisions.
 Pedestrians are incredibly vulnerable on the roadway.
 Vehicles that weigh thousands of pounds and can reach high speeds can inflict significant injuries on the human body.
 It is not uncommon for pedestrians to sustain broken or dislocated bones, traumatic brain injuries, spinal cord trauma, internal organ damage or internal bleeding, and more as a result of these collisions.
-If you have been injured in a pedestrian accident, it is important to consult with a pedestrian accident lawyer as soon as possible to discuss your legal options.
+If you have been injured in a pedestrian accident, it is important to consult with a lawyer as soon as possible to discuss your legal options.